Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Introduction

-Livestream commerce has taken off in China since 2019~\cite{kapner2020qvc}.
-This new form of online shopping benefits greatly from ``the increasing tensions between the cultural politics and economic ambitions of digital China''~\cite{cunningham2019china}.
-The government supports small businesses to sell their products via livestream, through which they can obtain more customers at a low cost.
-Moreover, the COVID-19 pandemic fuels the livestream shopping frenzy, as homebound customers cannot go to offline stores for shopping, and the retailers have to rely heavily on online shopping platforms.
-Platforms that support livestream and e-commerce (e.g., Alibaba's Taobao, DyteDance's Douyin) have integrated a range of features to promote engagement and purchases, e.g., red pockets, fan groups, and loyalty levels~\cite{liu2021learn}.
+Since 2019, livestreaming-based e-commerce has taken off in China~\cite{kapner2020qvc}.
+This new form of online shopping benefits from ``the increasing tensions [that exist] between the cultural politics and economic ambitions of digital China''~\cite{cunningham2019china}.
+The government encourages small businesses to sell their products via livestreams, which enables small businesses to reach more customers at a lower cost.
+Moreover, the COVID-19 pandemic fueled the livestream shopping frenzy, as home-bound customers could not go to brick and mortar stores to shop so retailers had to rely on online shopping platforms for sales.
+Platforms that support livestream and e-commerce (e.g., Alibaba's\footnote{Alibaba is a Chinese Technology company, specializing in e-commerce, retail services, cloud computing, online payments, etc.} Taobao, ByteDance's TikTok, or Douyin in Chinese) have integrated a range of features to promote engagement and purchases, e.g., red pockets\footnote{A ``red pocket,'' or known as ``red envelope,'' is a monetary gift given during holidays or weddings in East and Southeast Asian cultures.
+It is named after its outer packing, usually taking the form of a red envelope or red pocket.
+The sending of digital red pockets became popular in the 2010's due to the emergence of mobile wallet systems in messaging apps.}, fan groups, and loyalty levels~\cite{liu2021learn}.
 These integrated features enable e-commerce applications to support more social activities and facilitate communication and connections between businesses and customers.
-Compared to China, livestream commerce in the U.S. and other countries is nascent in terms of its platform designs and services.
-E-commerce platforms (e.g., Amazon) and social media platforms (e.g., Facebook Live) are catching up with the hype~\cite{wongkitrungrueng2020live,walmart2020tiktok}.
+Compared to China, livestream commerce in the U.S. and other countries is nascent in terms of platform designs and services.
+E-commerce platforms (e.g., Amazon) and social media platforms (e.g., Facebook Live) are catching up with trend~\cite{wongkitrungrueng2020live,walmart2020tiktok}.

-This rapid development of livestream commerce in China comes with a cost.
-More and more malicious selling incidents have been reported by media press articles~\cite{kapner2020qvc,bloomberg2020queen,insights2020xinba}.
-Recent studies have investigated the motivations of livestream viewers' purchasing behavior and of streamers' selling behavior~\cite{cai2018utilitarian,xu2020drives,li2020understanding,cai2019live,su2019empirical}, but the dark side of livestream shopping --- malicious selling strategies of streamers, and platform designs that mediate these strategies --- is underexplored.
+This rapid development of livestream e-commerce in China, however, does comes with a cost.
+More and more malicious selling incidents have been reported by the media, such as selling fake products~\cite{insights2020xinba} and tax evasion~\cite{cnn2021viya}.
+Recent studies have investigated the motivations of livestream viewers' purchasing behavior and of streamers' selling behavior~\cite{cai2018utilitarian,xu2020drives,li2020understanding,cai2019live,su2019empirical}, but the negative side of livestream shopping, i.e., the malicious selling strategies used by streamers, and the platform designs that mediate these strategies, is underexplored.